 As you anticipate the blooming tulips and nesting robins, use the following tips to help strengthen your home’s fight against any spring flooding and rains the season sends your way.

-Cover window wells: Installing window well covers not only allows for natural light in below ground rooms but also prevents melting snow and rain from making its way into the home.
+- Cover window wells: Installing window well covers not only allows for natural light in below-ground rooms but also prevents melting snow and rain from making their way into the home.

 - Home inspection: Bring in a skilled professional to investigate your home in more depth than you might feel confident doing on your own.
 A professional will be able to specify vulnerabilities where water damage could occur as well as provide recommendations on how to mediate any concerns.

 The unfortunate truth is that water damage can happen no matter what measures you take to reinforce your home.
 In the event of flooding, equip your home with tools to help you quickly respond to any potential water damage, including a generator, a wet/dry vac, fans, contact information for professionals in your area, and National Flood Insurance, should your community participate.

 Lamunyon Water Damage Services: Restoration, Cleanup, and Repair

 Whether you have a flooded basement, malfunctioning dishwasher, washing machine, refrigerator or water heater, a sewer line break or backup, a toilet or sink overflow, or a broken or leaky pipe, it’s very important to call a water damage professional, such as Lamunyon Dry Out & Foundation Repair, who can stop the water source, start the water removal and structural drying before toxic mold begins to grow and to begin the process of water damage repairs and reconstruction so that you and your family or business can get back to normal as soon as possible.
 The longer you wait, the worse it gets and the more that the process costs in time and money.
 If you have a water problem, call us now!